 With a custom domain, you can create a website through InEvent's platform and use a custom domain name that you have purchased.
 You can either use it for all of your events or just a specific one.

 You can set up a custom domain at the company level by navigating to Company > Details > Edit > Custom Domain.
 Then, you will need to fill in the Custom Domain field, with the address of the official custom domain name (website address).

 That way, all of your events will have this custom domain.
-If you want a different website address for a specific event, you can follow the steps in the topic below.
+If you want a different website address for a specific event, you can follow the steps in the section below.

-Enter the adress you want to use then click the information button for instructions.
-Set up a cname record in your host provider, for the domain to point to pages.inevent.com or pages.inevent.uk.
+Enter the address you want to use then click the information button for instructions.
+Set up a CNAME record in your host provider, for the domain to point to pages.inevent.com or pages.inevent.uk.

 You can also set up a custom domain at the event level.
 In case you already had integrated one at the company level, this one will override the first one.

 How do I enable the custom domain tool?

 To enable the custom domain tool, click on Settings > Tools > Edit > scroll down until you see the Start section > enable White Label > press End to save the changes.

 Set up your custom domain by navigating to Event > Details > Edit > Custom Domain.

 You will need to fill in the Custom Domain field, with the address of your custom domain name (website address).